When your hair is healthy, you just know it — it feels thick, full, soft, and shiny.

 Certain hairstyles can also cause traction alopecia.
 Avoid wearing tight top knots and man buns that can lead to hair loss.
 Try to pick a low-maintenance hairstyle that fits your hair type if possible.

-Some theories suggest natural remedies like apple cider vinegar for hair can seal the hair cuticle and stop it from drying out.
+Some theories suggest natural remedies like apple cider vinegar for hair can seal the hair cuticle and stop it from drying out, while cosmetic ingredients like hyaluronic acid for hair draws moisture into the cuticle, adding much-needed hydration.
 However, more research is needed to establish if this is an effective solution.

 Bleaching your hair is extremely popular — but it can severely damage your hair health.
 Hair bleach is made mostly from hydrogen peroxide, a compound which reacts with your pigment to lighten your colour.
 It can damage the core of the hair, causing severe hair breakage around the crown and hairline, and even significant hair loss.